jramboz/tintalle/README.md

 # Tintallë
 This is a Python-based alternative to [Gilthoniel](https://github.com/Nuntis-Spayz/gilthoniel) for managing OpenCore-based light sabers.

 This is still very much a work in progress at the moment.
-It's not even close to feature-complete, but I'm throwing it up here in case anyone wants to start peeking.
+It's getting close to what I want for the base features.
+Maybe there will be an actual release soon?

+<a href="https://www.flaticon.com/free-icons/lightsaber" title="lightsaber icons">Lightsaber icons created by Nhor Phai - Flaticon</a>

 ## Current Features
 - Scan ports for sabers